 In AdventureQuest Worlds, you’ve got four different characters to choose from, like a mage, warrior, healer, and rogue.
 After choosing a character, you play one game and fight enemies.

-AdventureQuest Worlds is one of those Runescape-like games, where the developer makes a bit of effort in making it user-friendly for gamers.
+AdventureQuest Worlds is one of those Runescape-like games, where the developer makes a bit of effort in making it user-friendly for the gamer.
 It’s got lots of adventures, styles, hunts, and an incredible adventure ride.

 25. Dark Eden